B2B Client Dashboard @Brarista

 Each interview followed principles from The Mom Test, asking specific, past-oriented questions instead of hypothetical ones.
 I listened more than I spoke, looking for behavioural truth rather than surface-level preference.

-From these insights, we defined three guiding hypotheses to steer the product vision:
+From this, we defined three guiding hypotheses:

 Visibility & Trust